BitPulse01/arxiv-api/README.md

 >[!NOTE]
 > This API doesn't require any API key or token, also it is completely free to use and even not copyrighted !

+>[!NOTE]
+> To run the website in the terminal type ` fastapi dev api.py ` to run the api and switch to the website directory and type ` python server.py `